dr4k0nia/archived_dr4k0nia.github.io/_posts/2022-08-10-HInvoke-and-avoiding-PInvoke.md

                 HInvoke.InvokeMethod(1174404872, 2029614223, new object[] {0}); // System.Environment.Exit(0)
 ```

 The HInvoke call requires the two before mentioned hashes, and additionally parameters for the method being called.
 The example is a common anti debug measure in .net obfuscators, only that this version does not expose the actual call on first glance.
+It checks the value of `Debugger.IsAttached` in case its true it calls `Environment.Exit` with parameter 0, closing the program.

 So in short: We can call every uniquely named method from the .net runtime using only 2 hashes.

 ## Avoiding Pinvoke